University, Authorities Consider Action Against Impostor

 ``If he has defrauded the university, he could be facing potential mail and wire fraud and Social Security violations,″ said Ron Sievert, who heads the U.S. attorney’s office in Austin. ``When we determine all the facts, we will make a decision.″

-UT Athletic Director DeLoss Dodds said Tuesday that he would notify the NCAA that Weaver, a backup cornerback who saw limited action for the Longhorns this season, had been kicked off the team and declared ineligible.
+Texas athletic director DeLoss Dodds said he notified the NCAA Tuesday that Weaver, a backup cornerback who saw limited action for the Longhorns this season, had been kicked off the team and declared ineligible.

 Dodds said he believes Texas is safe from NCAA sanctions because he contends that no one in the school’s athletic department knew of Weaver’s true identity.

-Officials said they have yet to get a straight answer from Weaver, who exhausted his eligibility at two California colleges before using the Social Security number of a 23-year-old Salinas, Calif., man named Joel McKelvey to change his identity and keep playing football.
+Officials said they have yet to get a straight answer from Weaver, who exhausted his eligibility at Sacramento State before using the Social Security number of a 23-year-old Salinas, Calif., man named Joel McKelvey to change his identity and keep playing football.

-After The Californian, a newspaper in Salinas, broke the news of his double identity, Weaver at first denied the story and then left the Longhorns while they were in New Orleans preparing for Sunday night’s Sugar Bowl loss to Virginia Tech.
+After The Californian, a newspaper in Salinas, broke the news of his double identity, Weaver at first denied the story and then ditched the Longhorns while they were in New Orleans preparing for Sunday night’s Sugar Bowl game against Virginia Tech.